divi2806/insight-quest-frontend/README.md

 - LeetCode problem solving
 - Educational content consumption
 - Daily login streaks
+- STAKING $TASK tokens for 8-10% APY depending upon type of nodes

 ### Verification Layer
 - AI-based verification of task completion
 - Community verification system
 - Proof submission and validation
+- Using FRACTAL-id for unique user and KYC

-### AI Agent Marketplace
+### AI/Human Agent Marketplace
 - Purchase AI agents using $TASK tokens
 - Deploy and monetize your own AI agents
-- Revenue sharing: 97.5% to creators, 2.5% platform fee
+- Revenue sharing: 97.5% to creators, 2.5% platform fee ( can be reduced to 0.5% with cross-chain given we get enough liquidity
+- Can also provide services as a freelancer (for a startup that requires financial expertise,legalties [can list the services for $TASK tokens])

 ### Zappy Chat
 - Personal AI assistant for planning and brainstorming
+- Trained on our own data for startups and web3
 - Customizable features with $TASK tokens

 ### Contests & Challenges